deckhouse/deckhouse/modules/150-user-authn/docs/FAQ.md

 ## How secure is Dex from brute-forcing my credentials?

-Only 20 authentication requests are allowed for a single user.
-If the limit exceeds, another login attempt will be allowed each six seconds.
+Only 20 login attempts are allowed per user.
+If this limit is used up, one additional attempt will be added every 6 seconds.

 {% endraw %}